Currently, this site is best viewed on a Desktop computer

 The biggest thing that every investor should remember is never hold all your eggs in one basket: Diversify.

-Eric Sprott, founder of Sprott Money Ltd. has stated the following about owning precious metals in more than one location.
+Eric Sprott, the founder of Sprott Money Ltd. has stated the following about owning precious metals in more than one location.

 "I firmly believe people should have various storage sources as I do and storing offshore is one of the most prudent decisions that a smart investor can make."